Caramel Stuffed Pumpkin Cookies

 Thankfully the tools required for this recipe are ones you likely already have like mixing bowls and a wooden spoon.
 The rest of these are just the tools that I specifically like because of their quality!
 However, you can easily make this recipe with whatever you happen to have on hand.

-When it comes to baking, you can’t get better than this Nordic Ware Natural Aluminum Commercial Baker’s Half Sheet, especially for the price point!
+When it comes to baking, you can’t get better than this half sheet baking pan, especially for the price point!

-I also highly recommend these Silpat Premium Silicone Baking Mats, because they are a savior when you are working with caramel.
+I also highly recommend this silicone baking mat, because it is a savior when you are working with caramel.
 Sometimes the caramel will seep out a little bit from the bottom, and you don’t want that sticking to the pan or parchment paper.
 If you don’t have these, be sure to line with aluminum foil and lightly grease that foil with cooking spray.

 Yes, you will have to wait a little bit to eat these, or the caramel will burn your tongue (speaking from experience!).
-Be sure to cool them on Good Helper Non-stick 3-Tier Cooling Racks!
+Be sure to cool them on cooling racks!

 - 4 Tbsp unsalted butter, melted